About Paul Rodney Turner

 - How to Build a Successful a Food Relief

 Along with teaching food yoga, he is an accomplished vegan chef and numerologist.
 During his volunteer work for Food for Life Global, Paul has visited 70 countries, as well as coordinating disaster relief for some of the world’s largest natural disasters.
+He recently founded feedOM – the kindness ecosystem that provides a cost-efficient way for companies to give back to the community and get certified for doing so.

 My journey